MBS9/substr/README.md

 | E |   |   |   |   |   |   |   |
 | Y |   |   |   |   |   |   |   |

-The elements of each cell contains two natural numbers: l and d.
+The elements of each cell contain a natural numbers: l.

-In this document, we will represent these two values inside the tables like this: l, d.
-For example, if a table cell contains `5, 2` that means `l=5` and `d=2`.

-Initially all cells are initialized to `0, 0`.
+Initially all cells are initialized to `0`.

 The algorithm will start traversing the table row-by-row, from top-to-buttom and left-to-right.